-In case you’re not aware, Silk is Amazon’s in-house browser and has been specially designed to work on Amazon Fire devices.
+In case you’re not aware, Silk is Amazon’s in-house browser and has been specifically designed to work on Amazon Fire devices.

 It lets you control web videos and music using your remote’s Play, Pause, and Skip buttons, and offers lots of standard browser features like a password manager and browsing history.

-Remember we just said news nerds could get their fix for free?
+Remember we just said that news nerds could get their fix for free?
 Euronews makes it possible.

 10. Haystack TV